We look at the big picture and take a strategic approach

 Don't just take our word for it - read about some of our recent notable work and cases

-International Pharmaceutical Company - We helping this client with a successful appeal to the General Court of the EU.
+International Pharmaceutical Company - We helped this client with a successful appeal to the General Court of the EU.
 It held that interpretation of specifications should take into account, not only the literal meaning of the words, but also “other factors that are essential for the purpose of understanding the scope of that specification, namely the actual intention of the proprietor of the marks concerned and the need to give an appropriate scope to that wording, one that precludes a reading leading to an absurd result for the proprietor”.
 This case was of course important to our client but also a offers helpful clarification on the correct interpretation and construction of specifications.

 Animal Charity - A new client, having recently transferred their work to the firm, we've provided this charity with advice on their IP assets and recordal of those assets following a re-organisation.
 The charity was also seeking to improve the protection of their IP assets, following their success in registering a well-known strapline.
 Our advice is now ongoing in relation to the expansion of trade mark registrations for sub brands for additional goods and services.
 Advice has also focussed on the relationship with an equivalent charity in the US.